 - Use test data that is close to that of production.

-- Before fixing a defect, write a test that exposes the defect.
+- Before fixing a defect, write or modify a test that exposes the defect.
 Why?
 First, you will later be able to catch the defect if you do not fix it properly.
 Second, your test suite is now more comprehensive.
 Third, you will most probably be too lazy to write the test after you have already fixed the defect.

 - Write test cases that are independent of each other.
 For example, if a class depends on a database, do not write a case that interacts with the database to test the class.
 Instead, create an abstract interface around that database connection and implement that interface with a mock object.